Stop the itch in Barrington area with treatment for hives

 OTC or prescribed antihistamines can also provide relief from itching and swelling by blocking those chemicals or histamines that set off the allergic reaction.

 More severe symptoms may require Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel to prescribe corticosteroids, which suppress immune system activity, thereby reducing inflammation.
+Noga Askenazi, and Eugenia Hahn to prescribe corticosteroids, which suppress immune system activity, thereby reducing inflammation.
 Prednisone and cortisone are among the most common types of these steroids.

 If you have severe or recurrent attacks, we may recommend you carry a pen-like device to administer a dose of epinephrine or adrenalin in emergencies, until first responders arrive.